Staveley lime kilns

 To reach the kilns, an informal walking access crosses farmland from a carpark at the end of Boyds Road, behind the township of Staveley.

-Follow the white markers to both kilns from the carpark.
+Follow the markers to both kilns from the carpark.

-- Follow the white markers to the Langdown kiln up the dirt vehicle track.
+- Follow the markers to the Langdon kiln up the dirt vehicle track.
 Turn left at the first gate and go down the hill, until you see the kiln on your left.